 Soon after, a timber company and the Association of O&C Counties, keen on logging, filed separate lawsuits suggesting an obscure law requires the area be logged and supersedes the Antiquities Act, used to designate and expand the monument.
 They’re wrong, and we’re representing the Soda Mountain Wilderness Council, Klamath-Siskiyou Wild, Oregon Wild, and the Wilderness Society, defending the monument from this industry attack.
 These lawsuits are stayed (paused) until the Trump administration completes its review and implements any changes to national monuments.

 We prevailed in magistrate court, and that ruling was then affirmed in Oregon District Court.
-The Tenth Circuit Court of Appeals further affirmed our victory in early 2023.
+The Ninth Circuit Court of Appeals further affirmed our victory in early 2023.
 There remain two more cases in the District Court of the District of Columbia, and our wins bode well for a positive outcome there.

 - Tenth Circuit Victory Order (4.24.23)

 - Cascade-Siskiyou National Monument O&C Lands Order Affirming Magistrate Victory (9.5.19)

 - Cascade-Siskiyou National Monument O&C Lands Magistrate Victory (3.2.19)

 - Cascade-Siskiyou National Monument Intervention OR Mtn and Memo (2.24.17)

 In a win for a national monument stretching from Southwest Oregon into Northern California, a federal judge rejected a logging company’s challenge to President Obama’s expansion of Cascade-Siskiyou National Monument in 2017.
 The monument was first protected in 2000...

 Zinke’s national monument report leaked, confirms recommendation to shrink Cascade-Siskiyou National Monument